Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the multi-variate CLT, Theorem

 \bepr[Stabilisation condition; Lemma 3.7 of \cite{bel}] Assume that $\g > 1$.
-Then, the sequence $\{B_{\De, o}^{(n)}\}_n$ converges almost surely to some almost surely finite random variable $B_{\De, o}^{(\ff)}$. \enpr \bep We want to show that $B_{\De, i, o}(\uu, W_n)=0$ for all $i \in \Z^d$ with $|i| \ge R$ and $n \ge 1$, where $R$ is an almost surely finite random variable.
+Then, the sequence $\{B_{\De, o}^{(n)}\}_n$ converges a.s.~to some almost surely finite random variable $B_{\De, o}^{(\ff)}$. \enpr \bep We want to show that $B_{\De, i, o}(\uu, W_n)=0$ for all $i \in \Z^d$ with $|i| \ge R$ and $n \ge 1$, where $R$ is an almost surely finite random variable.
 This will be achieved via the Borel-Cantelli lemma.
 More precisely, first, Lemma \ref{lm:proba-topo} implies that